Skip to content

 Data breach consequences

 Not every attack is catastrophic.
 The truth is that in 32% of cases, the attack has no impact on business.
-However, that is a significant drop from 49% in 2020.
+However, that is a significant drop from 49%.

 Data breach consequences

 Data breaches are getting costlier.
-This year, 49% of respondents said that an attack led to unplanned expenses to fix security gaps, up from 28% in 2020.
+This year, 49% of respondents said that an attack led to unplanned expenses to fix security gaps, up from 28%.
 Similarly, those who faced compliance fines more than doubled (from 11% to 25%), as did the number who saw their company valuation drop (from 7% to 17%).

 Organizations shifting their value-generating processes to the cloud should be conscious of such statistics.